Paramedicine Board of Australia - 2023/24 annual summary

 Policy updates

 The Board participated in the ongoing cross-profession reviews of registration standards including those related to criminal history, English language skills, recency of practice and continuing professional development.
-It continued to routinely review and update other published material to ensure it was up to date, clear and accurate.
+It continued to routinely review and update other published material to ensure it is up-to-date, clear and accurate.

 Stakeholder engagement